List of One Tree Hill characters: Deb Scott

-Barbara Alyn Woods portrays Deborah "Deb" Lee, previously Scott, as a series regular from season one until season four and in season six, and as a recurring character seasons one, five and nine.
+Barbara Alyn Woods portrays Deborah "Deb" Lee, previously Scott, as a series regular from Season 1 through 4 and in Season 6, and as a recurring character Season 1, 5, and 9.
 She is Dan Scott's ex-wife and Nathan's mother.
-She becomes good friends with Dan's ex and Lucas's mother Karen and they go into business together.
-She battled alcohol and drug problems in season two and set fire to Dan's car lot, hoping he would die but Lucas dragged him to safety.
-She again battled drugs in season four, so Dan and Karen set up an intervention but had it turned down and stormed out, but in season 5 she cleaned up her act and became Jamie's nanny.
+She becomes good friends with Dan's ex and Lucas's mother, Karen, and they go into business together.
+She battles alcohol and drug problems in Season 2 and sets fire to Dan's car lot hoping he would die, but Lucas drags him to safety.
+She again battles drugs in Season 4, so Dan and Karen set up an intervention, but Deb turns it down and storms out.
+In Season 5, however, she cleans up her act and becomes Jamie's nanny.
 She meets a man on the internet who turns out to be her son's friend "Skills" and begins a relationship.
 Deb later ends it as she believes he should have children and get married which she does not want to do again.
-In her final episodes, Dan tells her it's as much her fault Keith died as his as he thought it was Keith who set fire to the car lot which is why he killed him, which again leaves Deb filled with guilt.
-However, in Deb's last scene, Dan tells her to not blame herself and to not feel guilty as it's not her fault.
+In her final episodes, Dan tells her it is as much her fault Keith died as his because he thought it was Keith who set fire to the car lot, which is why he killed him, which again leaves Deb filled with guilt.
+However, in Deb's last scene, Dan tells her to not blame herself and to not feel guilty because it is not her fault.
 Following this, Deb falls off the canvas, only to return to Tree Hill a few years later upon Nathan going missing.
-During her return, she consoled Haley and confronted Dan and once he was hospitalized upon rescuing Nathan.
-Deb was able to find closure with Dan before his death.
+During her return, she consoles Haley and confronts Dan once he is hospitalized upon rescuing Nathan.
+Deb is able to find closure with Dan before his death.